HasaanAhmad/NextPress-Starter/README.md

 # 🚀 Next.js 14 Starter Kit with Auth.js, PostgreSQL, Prisma, ShadCN, and TypeScript

 Welcome to **NextPress**, a robust starter template designed to get you up and running quickly with the latest stack, including **Next.js 14**, **Auth.js**, **PostgreSQL**, **Prisma**, **ShadCN**, and **TypeScript**.
 Whether you're starting a new project or looking to streamline your development process, **NextPress** has you covered with the best practices and tools.
-Note: Uncomment the Adapter for Database to use it. (server/auth.ts)
+Note: Uncomment the Adapter for Database to use it ✨. (server/auth.ts) and Also Remove Eslint Rules from .eslintrc.json.
+I added those because typescript wont allow me to do unused imports (Those are for snippet codes provided in auth.ts for you ease 🥹)

 ## 📦 What's Inside?